 What Sandra will do for you: Sandra directs the overall surrogacy program, from the big picture to the small.
 Her work includes providing potential intended families with information about the process, making matches, and conducting introductory meetings.
 She is available to intended families and surrogates throughout the process for support and guidance.

 John Chally, J.D. is a Director and Founder of Northwest Surrogacy Center, LLC.
 He has 20 years of experience as a surrogacy attorney, with a focus on securing the legal relationship between intended parents and their children.
 He also has nearly 40 years of experience practicing in the areas of adoption and adoption litigation.

 John is licensed in both Oregon and Washington.
 He has a Martindale-Hubbell rating of AV Preeminent, indicating the highest level of professional excellence and ethical standards.
 He is ranked as a Super Lawyer.
 John has published numerous articles and book chapters on adoption and frequently speaks at adoption seminars.
 He was a member of the State of Oregon Task Force on Adoption Services and drafted legislation regarding Oregon jurisdiction in adoption proceedings, which was enacted by the 2003 legislature.
 He was also a member of the Oregon Law Foundation Adoption Committee, which developed legislation concerning access to adoption records that was enacted by the legislature in 2013.

 John feels that he is doing the work he was meant to do.
-Outside the office he enjoys spending time with his three children and three grandchildren.
+Outside the office, he enjoys spending time with his three children and four grandchildren.
 He also hikes, kayaks, and practices yoga.